Swiss wealth tax at a glance

 Wealth tax liability

-Both Swiss citizens and taxable natural persons living in Switzerland are subject to wealth tax.
+Both Swiss citizens and taxable individual persons living in Switzerland are subject to wealth tax.
 Taxpayers are those who are resident or domiciled in Switzerland for tax purposes.

 What all falls under the taxable assets and what not?